 USCIS requires that students on F1 Visas show proof of funding for a full academic year.
 Applicants should submit an original or color-scanned bank statement showing readily accessible, liquid assets.
 If the account is not in the applicant’s name, please complete and submit the Financial Statement for International Students Form (FSIS).
 The bank statement must be no more than 6 months old, in English, and it must be in the same name as the sponsor.
 If being sponsored by a government or company, please submit a letter of financial guarantee with the FSIS form.

 Below is a list of additional items typically required for various programs.
 Please contact your counselor for the most up-to-date requirements.

 Graduate Business Programs

-All MBA applicants must secure a minimum GMAT score of 400 for admission consideration.
-Students with outstanding academic performance or significant work experience may be considered for a waiver of the GMAT exam.
 Work experience should be demonstrated adequately in a Resume or CV with references to be submitted during the admissions process.
 All non-native English applicants are required to submit proof of English Language proficiency.
 Students who present test scores that do not meet minimum English language requirements for direct admission to an academic program may be considered for conditional admission.
 Students with three-year Bachelor degrees from Indian institutions with a NAAC “A” rating in B.Com. and B.B.A. may apply to the MBA program.
 Evidence of professional awards and certifications is highly recommended, but not required.

 Graduate Dental Hygiene (Online only)